markqvist/Reticulum/docs/html/_sources/whatis.rst.txt

 * Asymmetric RSA encryption and signatures as basis for all communication

-* Perfect Forward Secrecy on links with ephemereal Elliptic Curve Diffie-Hellman keys (on the SECP256R1 curve)
+* Perfect Forward Secrecy on links with ephemereal Elliptic Curve Diffie-Hellman keys (on Curve25519)

 * Reticulum uses the Fernet specification for encryption on links and to group destinations